Ntolgka/RunGroopWebApp/README.md

 - Change the database configuration in `appsettings.json`
 - Change the CloudinarySettings configuration in `appsettings.json`
+- Add your IPinfo access token in `HomeController.cs`
+- On Developer Powershell:
+- `dotnet tool install --global dotnet-ef`
+- `dotnet ef database update`
-- Run the application with `dotnet run`
+- Finally run the application with `dotnet run`